wanghaisheng/responsive-landing-page-starter/content/blog/en/a-better-way-of-creating-android-views-with-jetpackcompose.md

 ## JetPack Compose In Practice

 We have a little bit of background, so now let’s take a quick look at how we can use JetPack Compose and what we can do with this toolkit.
-First of all we have to use Android Studio Arctic Fox 2020.3.1 (or newer).
+First of all, we have to use Android Studio Arctic Fox 2020.3.1 (or newer).
 Then we have to create a new Android project (in the *Select a Project Template* window, select *Empty Compose Activity* and click *Next*).

 > Detailed instruction can below found [here](https://developer.android.com/jetpack/compose/setup).